-Erik Fabian is in his fifth season as an assistant coach on the North Dakota women's hockey staff.
+Erik Fabian is in his sixth season as an assistant coach on the North Dakota women’s hockey staff.

 His responsibilities include working with the team’s penalty killing units, recruiting, scouting and basic hockey skills.

-Under his guidance, UND has set back-to-back records in succesful penalty-kill conversions, including an all-time high at 87.4 percent in 2011-12.
+Under his guidance, UND has set team records in successful penalty-kill conversions, including an all-time high at 89.3 percent in 2014-15.

 Fabian is a former UND men’s forward (2003-07) who played professional hockey in the East Coast Hockey League for the Pensacola Ice Pilots and Alaska Aces where, in 91 games, he scored 47 points, including 20 goals.

 Fabian helped lead UND to a 24-14-5 record as an alternate captain his senior campaign and an overall record of 108-53-14 during his four years, including a MacNaughton Cup (WCHA regular-season first place) in his freshman season.
 He recorded a total of 39 points (19 goals and 20 assists) in 115 games.

 During his time in the Kelly Green and White, the Roseau, Minn., native, helped UND to the NCAA tournament all four years, the semifinals three times and championship game once, finishing as national runner-up.